Brand Name Breo Ellipta Common Name fluticasone - vilanterol

 How does this medication work?
 What will it do for me?

-This medication contains two active ingredients that are used to treat chronic obstructive pulmonary disease (COPD), including chronic bronchitis or emphysema.
-The 2 active ingredients are vilanterol and fluticasone.
-Vilanterol belongs to a group of medications called bronchodilators.
+This medication contains two active ingredients: vilanterol and fluticasone.
+Vilanterol belongs to a group of medications called long acting bronchodilators (LABAs).
 These medications relax the muscles in the walls of the small air passages in the lung, keeping the air passage open and making it easier to breathe.
 Fluticasone belongs to a group of medications known as corticosteroids.
 Corticosteroids reduce inflammation in the lungs and help reduce the swelling and irritation in the walls of the small air passages in the lungs.
 This helps open the airways and improve breathing.

 It is important to remember that fluticasone - vilanterol is intended for long-term relief and is not intended for immediate relief.
 Inhalers that contain "reliever" medications with fast action (e.g., salbutamol, terbutaline) will still be needed while using this medication.